Pesticide Handlers, Sprayers, and Applicators, Vegetation

 • Spend Time Standing — 44% responded “More than half the time.”

-• Responsible for Others' Health and Safety — 22% responded “Limited responsibility.”
+• Health and Safety of Other Workers — 22% responded “Limited responsibility.”

 • Indoors, Not Environmentally Controlled — 33% responded “Every day.”

-• Spend Time Walking and Running — 33% responded “About half the time.”
+• Spend Time Walking or Running — 33% responded “About half the time.”

 • Importance of Repeating Same Tasks — 47% responded “Very important.”

-• Responsibility for Outcomes and Results — 35% responded “Limited responsibility.”
+• Work Outcomes and Results of Other Workers — 35% responded “Limited responsibility.”

-• Deal With Unpleasant or Angry People — 50% responded “Once a month or more but not every week.”
+• Dealing With Unpleasant, Angry, or Discourteous People — 50% responded “Once a month or more but not every week.”

 back to top